Please Log in or Register

 MQ-8B hits single-day endurance flight record

 The Northrop Grumman Corporation built MQ-8B Fire Scout vertical takeoff and landing tactical unmanned aerial vehicle marked a new single-day flight record of 18 hours.
 U.S. Navy operators achieved the record using a single aircraft in a series of endurance flights Feb.
 25 from the USS Halyburton (FFG 40).
-Fire Scout ...
+Fire Scout is providing intelligence, surveillance and reconnaissance data to support anti-piracy missions while deployed on the ship for the Navy’s ...

 Category: Military Aviation